algolia/jekyll-algolia/README.md

 Commit all the changes to the files, and then push to `gh-pages`.
 Travis will catch the event and trigger your indexing for you.
 You can follow the Travis job execution directly on [their website][12].

+## FAQS

+### How can I exclude some HTML nodes from the indexing

+By default, the plugin will index every HTML node that matches the `record_css_selector` CSS selector option.
+The default value is `p`, meaning that it will index all the paragraphs.

+You can use a [negation
+selector](https://developer.mozilla.org/en/docs/Web/CSS/:not) to be even more explicit.
+For example the value `p:not(.do-not-index)` will index all `<p>` paragraphs, *except* those that have the class `do-not-index`.

+If you need a finer granularity on your indexing that cannot be expressed through CSS selectors, you'll have to use the [hook mechanism](#hooks).
+The `custom_hook_each` method takes a [Nokogiri](http://www.nokogiri.org/) HTML node as a second argument and should let you write more complex filters.

 [1]: https://badge.fury.io/rb/algoliasearch-jekyll.svg